Skip to main content

 2003: Delta launches Song®, a unique low-cost subsidiary airline.
 Delta leads the industry with a new model for passenger check-in: lobby redesign, expanded kiosk use, the introduction of Delta Direct phone banks, lobby assist agents, and new signs and processes to improve traffic flow.
 Delta implements the largest domestic codeshare alliance with Continental and Northwest.

-2004: Board member Gerald Grinstein (left) becomes seventh CEO, succeeding Leo Mullin.
+2004: Board member Gerald Grinstein (above, right) becomes seventh CEO, succeeding Leo Mullin.
 Delta celebrates 75 years of passenger service; returns to traditional "widget" logo.
 Customer service and ramp operations efficiency enhanced with a new automated load instruction system for baggage, cargo and mail; expansion of touch-screen computers with real-time flight and gate information on baggage transfer tugs; and staggered zone system for aircraft boarding.

 2005: "Operation Clockwork" is the largest single-day schedule redesign in aviation history.
 Changes at Atlanta and Dallas/Ft.
 Worth restructure more than 51 percent of Delta’s network for better on-time departures, reduced airport congestion and free up aircraft for Delta's expanding route system.
 On Sept.
 14, Delta files for reorganization under Chapter 11 of the U.S. Bankruptcy Code.
 In November, Delta starts one of the largest one-month expansions in its history with service on seven new Latin American and Caribbean routes.